Last updated on October 23rd, 2019 at 08:31 am

 “Anyone that has been working in this industry for a while, and has actually been running A/B tests, knows that we’re very often surprised.
 What we think would happen with a given design or feature doesn’t always work out like that.
 Unless you have access to the detailed analytics, it’s very possible your intuition is wrong.
 Mine is wrong so often I have come to expect to be wrong.
 But I’ve found that helps me much more than it hurts me because I’ve learned to be very open to the data and to learn quickly.”

 There is no question who he is when you land on his website.
 He strikes the perfect design balance.
-Each time I visit his site I want to scratch everything and start over.
+I want to scratch everything whenever I visit his site and start over.

 And what did my two weeks get me in design?

-In the vast ocean of websites and content online, simple give your visitors a place to rest and allows them to focus.
+In the vast ocean of websites and content online, simply give your visitors a place to rest and allow them to focus.

 Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.